 At this stage, the earliest we will start accepting transitional licence applications is three months after the Minister of Commerce and Consumer Affairs approves the new Code of Conduct for financial advice.
 We will keep you informed as dates become more certain.
 Keep an eye on this page for updates.

 Financial Advice Code Working Group begins developing new Code of Conduct – (this started in August 2017).

 Bill referred to the Economic Development, Science and Innovation Committee.

 Parliament passed the Bill and it received Royal Assent.

-New Code of Conduct is approved by the Minister of Commerce and Consumer Affairs.
 New regulations are developed, consulted on and finalised.

 Transitional licensing opens.
 We will be accepting applications for approximately six months.

 Full licensing opens six months after transitional licensing opens.